 If you are trying to eat healthier, then don’t have junk in the house.
 Or, like in the example of wanting to watch Netflix instead of working out, take your workout outside so you aren’t near a computer or tv.

-Have something that you will see often that will keep your goal in the front of your mind.
+Have something that will keep your goal in the front of your mind.

 If you are trying to lose weight, dig those jeans you are hoping to get back into out of the closet and hang them up in your room.
 If you are trying to quit smoking, pictures of what your lungs look like might make you think twice.
 Ew!

 My current mind games include, I have to work out before I can play any games on my phone.
 Damn you, Gardenscapes!
 Also, I have to write for at least, you guessed it, 20 minutes before I get to read or watch a show.
 My yoga mat is constantly laid out ready for use.
-It’s my visual reminder to get my butt on there and do my pilates workout.
+It’s my visual reminder to get my butt on there daily.

 What about you?
-Can you relate to my struggle with being disciplined?
+Can you relate?
 Are you an Instant gratification type of woman?
 What are you working towards, trying to get better at or what habit are you trying to break?
 What mind games or tricks do you use to keep yourself motivated?
 Please share in the comments below.